AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Today's Progress**: Started Queue

-**Thoughts:** Today I leanred how a queue work and implemented it in C language using array and pointers.
+**Thoughts:** Today I learned how a queue work and implemented it in C language using array and pointers.

 **Link to work:** [Algorithms and Data Structures in C/C++ Codes](https://github.com/AbhiramReddyD/Algorithm-DataStructures)